Acupuncture For Endometriosis

-There is an outrageous stigma around female health issues at home, at work and in the world.
-Many girls and women don’t seek help, endure and suffer through the pain and deal with other complications from not addressing it.
-Any female pelvic pain can be difficult to discuss because it is private pain.
+There is an outrageous stigma around reproductive health issues at home, at work and in the world.
+Many people don’t seek help, endure and suffer through the pain, and deal with other complications from not addressing it.
+Any pelvic pain can be difficult to discuss because it is private pain.
 The idea of admitting to yourself or someone else that something might be wrong may cause anxiety and it is always scary to think that something might be wrong.

 The most important thing is for you to be mindful of your own health and the signals your body is giving you and Traditional Chinese Medicine can help you manage the pain and bring back balance.